UniversalDependencies/docs/_ga-dep/cop.md

 inflects for tense, mood and person as per all Irish verbs -- and the copula _is_, which only has two tensed forms - present/future and past/conditional.

-Bí, as a verb, uses separate particles in negative and interrogative constructions.
+_Bí_, as a verb, uses separate particles in negative and interrogative constructions.
 _Is_ (copula) uses its own forms in these constructions.
 For example:

 * ba (conditional/ past - positive)